dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 ### Only support server-side consumption

-Class libraries rarely only support server-side apps.
+Class libraries are rarely built to only support server-side apps.
 If the class library only requires server-side-specific features, such as access to <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler> or <xref:Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage>, or uses ASP.NET Core-specific features, such as middleware, MVC controllers, or Razor Pages, use **one** of the following approaches:

 * Specify that the library supports pages and views when the library is created with the **Support pages and views** checkbox (Visual Studio) or the `-s|--support-pages-and-views` option with the `dotnet new` command: